dannybadu2004/tryhackme_notes/Advent-of-Cyber/Day03.md

-#  Day 3 – Splunk Basics - Did you SIEM?
+#  Splunk Basics - Did you SIEM?

 ## Overview
 In this room, we investigated a compromised web server using Splunk.